 I wrote a book called Secondhand Smoke Crimes – When Neighbors Poison You, Your Family & Pets.
-The neighbor featured in the book – based on a true story – is a renter.
-His smoke permeates the living room of one owner and the kitchen of another.
-You can smell the disgusting tars in her kitchen cabinets, drawers and even in her dishwasher.
-Visitors to the corridor are overcome by the foul odor.
-Young girls and babies living only few doors away inhale the renter’s habit daily.
+The neighbor featured in the book was a renter.
+His smoke permeated the living room of one owner and the kitchen of another.
+You could smell the disgusting tars in her kitchen cabinets, drawers and even in her dishwasher.
+Visitors to the corridor were overcome by the foul odor.
+Young girls and babies living only few doors away inhaled the renter’s habit daily.

 Several California cities have declared secondhand smoke a toxic health hazard in multi-family homes – while smoking in public housing units is now forbidden.
-The renter’s lease is up for renewal in October.
-Yet the board prefers to hide its head in nicotine, rather than refuse to renew the lease.
+The renter’s lease was up for renewal.
+Yet the board preferred to hide its head in nicotine, rather than refuse to renew the lease.

 The joy of owning a home is ruined when owners become the target of renter abuse – especially abuses that fall into gray areas.
 Excessive noise before 11:00 pm may not break a rule, but it can destroy the nerves and peaceful enjoyment of property of those below.
 Smoking may be permitted in individual units, but that shouldn’t give a renter the right to kill you.
 Moving a heavy object nightly while others sleep may not break a specific rule, but it can break the health of the owner below.
 Intentional sleep deprivation, as we know, is classified as torture.